aurule/npc/docs/reference/systems/nwod/changeling.rst

 :bdg-danger:`Replaced by @mask`
 :bdg-secondary:`Optional`
 :bdg-info:`Value required`
+:octicon:`book`

 Not specific enough for changeling appearances

-Changeling appearance is broken into the mask ane mien.
+Changeling appearance is described using the mask and mien.
 Use those tags instead.

+- *Added long attribute in NEW_VERSION*

 .. _tag_nwod_changeling_motley: